lejeanbaptiste/lejeanbaptiste/packages/validator/README.md

 However, web workers have some limitations.
 The main limitation is that it does not have access to the DOM, where the XML document is located, nor access to DOM APIs, which salve-dom relies on.
 This limitation can be overcome by using JSDOM (read more below) to be able to manipulate a virtual DOM on the web worker.
 The downside is that the size of the web worker file increases substantially, but when minified by Webpack and cached in the browser won't cause a significant impact on the loading time.

 Since the DOM cannot be accessed, the document needs to be stringfied and transferred to the web worker to be validated.
-Moreover, this transfer most occurs every time the document changes to keep both versions in sync, which is essential to support some of the functions on LEAF-Writer (e.g., get tag attributes, speculative validation).
+Moreover, this transfer most occurs every time the document changes to keep both versions in sync, which is essential to support some of the functions on LEAF-Writer (e.g., get tag attributes, speculatively validation).

 Besides these limitations, using a web worker for validation is better than other solutions we have in the past — an external micro-service based on Java and having the validator in the main thread.
 We have not run a benchmark test (yet), but we have tested with large files (a whole 2 MB XML book in TEI): validation is done in 1-2 seconds.